 Queen Anne Facts

-Queen Anne entered service on 3 May 2024 as the 249th Cunarder.
+Queen Anne entered Cunard service on 3 May 2024 as the 249th Cunard ship.
 The ship’s namesake is Queen Anne of Great Britain, and the ship’s design is based on the Pinnacle-class cruise ships of the Carnival Corporation.
-You can see other Pinnacle-class ships sailing for Holland America, yet despite sharing some traits with other cruise ships, Queen Anne introduced a new and exciting array of interior spaces for Cunard.
+You can see other Pinnacle-class ships sailing for Holland America.
+Queen Anne is a longer ship than the other Pinnacle-class vessels.

 General Facts: